dueyfinster/JavaDesignPatterns/README.md

 ## Running
 Each pattern has a class with a main method that runs that pattern - so you can try them individually.
 No current method for running them all - but could be done!

+## Pull Requests
+Pull requests are very much welcome!
+Please note, every pull request should have:

+* A matching JUnit Test (with good coverage)
+* Run and fixed any checkstyle errors (run `mvn checkstyle:checkstyle`) [if you don't build will fail]
+* PMD (run `mvn pmd:pmd`) and Findbugs should also be run and best effort to resolve issues

 ## Contributors
 * Neil Grogan (dueyfinster)